Part 3 of 4: Adventures in Greece

 It really didn’t take long to reach our hotel, Astra Suites located in Imerovigli.
 To our surprise, staff members were at the curbside to greet us!
 Not only that, but the staff slung our bags onto their shoulders and carried the bags as not to ruin the wheels!
 We followed their lead, down stairs that seemed to turn here and there like a maze.
 Despite the fast paced walk down the steps, I was in awe of the beautiful blue and white buildings built on and into the cliff.

 The concierge was at the entrance greeting us and offering fresh cold lemonade.
 The opulence of Astra Suites left me speechless.
 To put it another way, this place was amazing!
 The concierge showed us to our accommodations and gave us a tour of the room.
 After that, he arranged a walking tour of the island for our last day, as well as a table reserved at the Astra Suite Restaurant for the evening.
 Even more amazing, our room was located adjacent to the infinity pool which overlooked the caldera and the majestic Rock of Skaros.
 Seriously, I had a hard time believing I was here because it was just unimaginable, in other words, I was filled with gratitude.
+For more information on Astra Suites follow this link to their home page.
+Astra Suites.

 The Rock of Skaros

 Barely settled in Santorini, we knew exactly where we wanted to go exploring first on this sunny day.
 We wanted to enjoy a bit of adventure and climb the rock in front of us!
 The Rock of Skaros was formed by a volcano thousands of years ago.
-A fortress was built around the rock in the 14th century.
+In addition, a fortress was built around the rock in the 14th century.
 Also houses and buildings were built around the rock as well for protection from raiders.
 In the 18th century, earthquakes reduced the fortress to rubble and ruins.
 These ruins are still present today.

 Climbing the Rock